-The KITFS23BUKEVM board user manual is intended for engineers involved in the evaluation, design, implementation, and validation of FS2320 Body and Comfort SBC.
+The KITFS23SKTEVM board user manual is intended for engineers involved in the evaluation, design, implementation, and validation of FS23xx Body and Comfort SBC.

-The KITFS23BUKEVM board is a soldered board supporting FS2320 fail-safe system basis chip with one SMPS and two low dropout (LDO) regulators.
+The KITFS23SKTEVM board is a socketed board supporting FS2300 fail-safe system basis chip with three LDOs and FS2320 fail-safe system basis chip with one SMPS and two LDOs.
+In this document, "FS23xx" refers to these supported devices.

-The KITFS23BUKEVM enables development on the FS2320 Body and Comfort SBC family of devices.
+The KITFS23SKTEVM enables development on FS23xx Body and Comfort SBC family of devices.
 This document covers connecting the hardware, installing the NXP GUI software, configuring the environment, and using the kit.
 It includes guidance on how to use the registers, try OTP configurations, and burn the part.